-How to Keep Christmas Tree Alive Throughout the Holiday Season
+How to Keep a Christmas Tree Alive for the Holidays

 If you put your tree up in November, there's always a chance your tree will dry out.
 Make sure that doesn't happen by following these tips.